 - "What do Kant, Feldman, and the GRE have in common?" invited address at the MAA North Central Section Fall Meeting, October 2004.

 - "Old Group Decompositions in a New Light," presented at the MAA North Central Section Fall Meeting, October 2003.

 - "Beyond Practicality: creating a course that strives to be profound," presented at the MAA Summer Meeting, Boulder, Colo., August 2003.

 - "Wrestling with Finite Groups: Abstract Algebra need not be Passive Sport," presented at the MAA Summer Meeting, Madison, Wis., August 2001.

 - "Splitting classifying spaces of products: an algebraic perspective," presented at a special session of the AMS Central Section meeting, March 1998.

 - “Understanding Infinity: Useful Fiction and Wellspring of Paradox,” Guest Scholar for SPUnK Podcast, May 2017.

-- with R. Cortex, M. Jones, and T. Williams, Mathematical Modeling Course Area Report, in MAA CUPM Curriculum Guide, MAA Press, 2015.
+- with R. Cortez, M. Jones, and T. Williams, Mathematical Modeling Course Area Report, in MAA CUPM Curriculum Guide, MAA Press, 2015.

 Dakota Alliance Soccer Club